fkpwolf/docfx/docs/designs/sanitize-html.md

 ## Technical Design

 The HTML processing pipeline in build gives us a chance to consistently apply certain HTML transformations to user input.
-There are two approaches to filter HTML tags and HTML attributes, _allowlist_ vs _disallowlist_.
+There are two approaches to filter HTML tags and HTML attributes, _allow list_ vs _disallow list_.
-The current HTML sanitizer in docfx uses _disallowlist_ to strip out `<script>`, `<link>`, `<style>` tags and `style` attributes.
+The current HTML sanitizer in docfx uses _disallow list_ to strip out `<script>`, `<link>`, `<style>` tags and `style` attributes.
 This alone won't provide enough protection against javascript injection.
-The prefered approach is to use _allowlist_ for both HTML tags and attributes, and this is what most HTML sanitizers do.
+The preferred approach is to use _allow list_ for both HTML tags and attributes, and this is what most HTML sanitizers do.

 #### Sanitize HTML Tags

-Using _allowlist_ for HTML tags is very likely to cause content visual diffs.
+Using _allow list_ for HTML tags is very likely to cause content visual diffs.
 Sometimes writers surround text (especially variables) with angle bracket not knowing they are treated as HTML tags.
 These tags can appear as a standalone tag (without closing tag) and be parsed into an incorrect HTML DOM tree.
 Removing these tags can cause a huge chunk of content to be stripped from output.

-The danger of using _allowlist_ for HTML tags overweight it's advantage at this time period, so we keep using the current _disallowlist_ approach for HTML tags.
+The danger of using _allow list_ for HTML tags overweight its advantage at this time period, so we keep using the current _disallow list_ approach for HTML tags.
 The disallowed HTML tags are:

 - `<script>`
 - `<link>`